hughpearse/hughpearse.github.io.admin/source/_posts/Simple-Linear-Regression-of-EDGAR-Data-Cloudera-KNIME.md

 date: 2018-06-24 11:50:00
 ---
 ## Equation of a Line
 A line can be used to extrapolate predictions into the future.
 If you know two points that a line passes through you can define the equation of a line.
-The formula for equation of a line is defined as
+The equation of a line is defined as

 ![line equation](/images/pasted-30.png)
 - y is the dependent variable or result